junxit/us-congress-bills-109/metadata.md

 - 2005-01-26 — Introduced in House
 - 2005-01-26 — Introduced in House
 - 2005-01-26 — Referred to the House Committee on the Judiciary.
+- 2005-02-16 — Sponsor introductory remarks on measure.
+(CR H633-634)
+- 2005-03-02 — Referred to the Subcommittee on Courts, the Internet, and Intellectual Property.
+- 2005-05-20 — Subcommittee on Courts, the Internet, and Intellectual Property Discharged.
+- 2005-05-25 — Committee Consideration and Mark-up Session Held.
+- 2005-05-25 — Ordered to be Reported (Amended) by the Yeas and Nays: 19 - 11.
+- 2005-06-14 — Placed on the Union Calendar, Calendar No. 69.
+- 2005-06-14 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+109-123.
+- 2005-06-14 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+109-123.